Q. Are there possibilities for follow-up with you after the groups?

 Q. Can you recommend a therapist who does your type of work but who lives closer to us?

-Most people who ask this question are looking for local therapists - hoping to spare themselves the effort and expense of taking a full week away from regular activities plus the travel costs that go with it.
-Since it is likely that most local therapists work in the hourly session format, that question is a bit like asking whether you can get the same experience from a teacher who will see you once a week for an hour as from a teachers who live with you for a week in one of the most stimulating and challenging environments you will ever experience.
-We realize, of course, that many excellent psychotherapists are in practice across the continent but the truth is there are things you can do in a retreat format that you can't do in the more traditional settings.
+Most people who ask this question are looking for local therapists - hoping to spare themselves the effort and expense of time away from regular activities plus the travel costs that go with it.
+Since it is likely that most local therapists work in the hourly session format, that question is a bit like asking whether you can get the same experience from a teacher who will see you once a week for an hour as from a teachers who are with you for days in one of the most stimulating and challenging environments you will ever experience.
+We realize, of course, that many excellent psychotherapists are in practice across the continent but the truth is there are things you can do in a group format that you can't do in the more traditional settings.
 We also have an orientation towards feelings-training that is very effective but not easily accomplished in office settings.
 [See Group Work page for a more complete discussion of the merits of each approach.]

 Q. How do you work inside the group?

 We, as a couple, work with all the participants in a circle.
 Everyone witnesses everyone else's exploration.
 Initially, most people experience some nervousness about entering a group (see "Group Work" ), but after that passes, they discover that this is a very exciting way to go.
 First, you get concentrated attention from two very experienced helpers pretty much when you need it.
-Then you get to learn from everyone else's situation - and you will learn a lot!
-Next you get to see that you are not alone.
-And nothing is quite so enlightening as witnessing a person who is clearly stuck earnestly voicing your very own lines.
+Then you get to learn from everyone else's situation.
+Next you get to experience that you are not alone.
+And nothing is quite so enlightening as witnessing a person who is clearly stuck, earnestly voicing your very own lines.
 During the entire time, you get to practice speaking and hearing personal truth - in ways that are rare in our society, but so needed.

 In general terms, we begin by identifying an issue that is problematic -either in an individual's life or in a couple's situation.
 We start off by exploring the surface appearances of that issue (usually something that has been done many times by the participants before they arrive here).
 This time, instead of hashing through the problem using the intellect only, participants begin -with our help- to uncover the feelings that exist underneath the issue.
 Getting to these feelings helps to get to deeper levels of understanding, deeper than the rational mind alone is capable of.
 New realizations invariably emerge.
 As we explore the problem in deeper ways, we also begin to engage in feelings training, which is about learning how to locate, how to express, and (just as importantly for those who want to experience deeper intimate relating), how to receive feelings.